- Assignment-Unit-1-Essay-Ed-Narr-1-1 Printable version:

 Header at top left hand corner of first page: Jessica Castro Professor Wu English 1101CO D220 October 3, 2022 Unit One Education Narrative Essay Final Draft 1

-Choose one of these writing prompts — NOT ALL OF THEM.
+CHOOSE ONE of these writing prompts — NOT ALL OF THEM.
+You MUST use the earlier HW and the feedback I gave you.

 - Mentor Quotation:

 Think of a time a mentor or authority figure gave you an encouraging word that moved you forward in your educational journey.
+You can also consider words that made you realize something fundamental about your educational path.
+Think back into your memory.
+What was that conversation like?
 What were the precise words––and on what occasion did your mentor tell you these words?
 What was the actual scene?
 How did they help you move forward?
 Start your piece with this quotation.
 In what ways did your relationship with your mentor conform with or go against (“dismantle”) traditional hierarchies?
-How do the lessons from this figure continue to impact you in college?
+How do the lessons from this mentor continue to impact you in college?

 Be sure to explain to your reader exactly what the two worlds or two identities are.
 You might be bi-lingual or bi-cultural, but you may also consider other worlds besides nationality–race, class, gender or gender identity, sexual orientation, religion, education, etc.

-Each of our writers attempts in some way to “save” himself: Malcolm X by improving his vocabulary, competing with his fellow inmates, and reading at all costs deep into the night; Frederick Douglass by learning to read; Jose Olivarez was feeling torn between his Mexican and American identities and not fitting in at school.
-This changed when he joined the school’s slam poetry club and found his people.
-Colin Powell saved himself at college when he joined ROTC.
+Each of our writers attempts in some way to “save” himself: Malcolm X by improving his vocabulary, competing with his fellow inmates, and reading at all costs deep into the night; Frederick Douglass by learning to read; Colin Powell saved himself at college when he joined ROTC.
 He reveals that he was no star student and that he floundered without direction until he joined the ROTC student group.
 In the military he found comradery, purpose, and discovered leadership qualities that he didn’t know he had.
 The ROTC led him to a successful army career; he become a US general and eventually to the high office of the United States Secretary of State under President Bush.

 Describe a difficult moment in your educational journey.
 What experience or activity or school club has saved you and gave meaning and purpose to your school life?
 Describe this activity and how you became involved.
 What did you like best about this activity?
 How did this activity change you?
 How did this activity effect your academics or change your attitude towards school?
 What qualities about yourself did you discover in this process?
 What important mentors or friends did you have in that community?
 What skills did you learn from that activity that translate to your school performance?

-Describe an action you took that saved you during a difficult period in your school life. *For some of you, this difficult moment could be your struggle with online learning either in high school or now in college.
-Your difficult moment may also be the “loss” of your senior year of high school.
-How did you attempt to “save” yourself from the isolation and frustration of online learning or from the sadness of a senior year that was so much less than what you expected?
+Focus on a single BIG struggle/hardship/challenge that you faced during a difficult period in your school life.
+What exactly was this struggle?
+Try to define this struggle in clear language.
+How did you persevere?
 What strategies did you use?
-Do you believe your decision/actions saved you?
+Do you believe your decision/actions pushed you forward?
 If so, how?
 If not, why not?
 What qualities about yourself did you discover in this process?
 What new skills and how did you apply these skills to your school life?
+To other avenues of your life?

 Develop your ideas with rich details, quotes, further explanation, and at least one connection with the class texts.